shankar-r10n/aks-win-nodepool-msi-sql/README.md

 4. In the sample app - NPTester - for the Provide the needed - `serverName`, `databaseName`, `clientId`  and connection string details in the requiste sections of the sample  .NET  application.
 5. Build/push to container registry and deploy the app to the AKS Cluster.
-> A sample yaml file - winnp.yaml - is provided in the repo.
+> A sample yaml file - winnp.yaml - is provided in the repo for deploying the app and creating a backing service.
-6. Verify that connection to Alpha DB is successful.
+6. Launch the app and verify that connection to Alpha DB is successful.
 7. Verify that connection to Gamma DB is NOT successful.